-The LCFS' have effectively liaised with the Health Board's Communications Department when reporting cases or fraud trends, to ensure that a consistent approach is taken and the message is sent out that fraud will not be tolerated within the Health Board.
+The LCFS have effectively liaised with the Health Board's Communications Department when reporting cases or fraud trends, to ensure that a consistent approach is taken, and the message is sent out that fraud will not be tolerated within the Health Board.
+This resulted in the positive media coverage of a successful Fraud Case.

-The LCFS' provide reports on policy weaknesses in each case where fraud is established to NHS Protect and the Health Board's Finance Director, alongside liaison with the relevant departments, more notably, workforce and payroll, where system weaknesses may increase the opportunity of Fraud.
+The LCFS provide reports on policy weaknesses in each case where fraud is established to NHS Protect and the Health Board's Finance Director, alongside liaison with the relevant departments, more notably, workforce and payroll, where system weaknesses may increase the opportunity of Fraud.

 Staff alerts displayed upon the HB website and circulated through mass communications have also encouraged engagement and demonstrated real advantages to maintaining an anti-fraud culture.
-There has been an increase throughout 2019/20 of contact from staff seeking to mitigate fraud risks.
+There has been an increase throughout 2020/21 of contact from staff seeking to mitigate fraud risks.
 This represents a shift from the Counter Fraud Team being viewed as a contact point for referral of information for investigation to an asset to be utilised to prevent fraud from occurring.

 The LCFS has also undertaken fraud-proofing of internal policies and procedures both during the Global Consultation of such policies but also in response to fraud risks identified during fraud enquiries.
-The LCFS undertook review of 4 Health Board Policies in this way.
+The LCFS undertook review of 12 Health Board Policies / Standard Operating Procedures in this way.